MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 The home page of Microsoft Dynamics 365 Product Visualize is the **My Open Opportunities** page.
 Each opportunity typically has multiple products within it, and each product can have multiple 3D models.

 ![Opportunities, products, and 3D models](media/manipulating-3D-models.PNG "Opportunities, products, and 3D models")

 > [!NOTE]
-> If you're the administrator, to learn how to add 3D models to Dynamics 365 Sales, see the [Administrator guide](admin-guide.md).
+> If you're the administrator, you can learn how to add 3D models to Dynamics 365 Sales through the [Administrator guide](admin-guide.md).

 ## View (place) a 3D model in mixed reality